This article explains valves used in SCUBA cylinders.

 SCUBA Regulator DIN Connector O-ring Sizes

-The ISO 12209 standard specification for dimensions of the O-ring groove in the nose of the 232 bar and 300 bar DIN connectors for compressed air has an inside dimension of 12 mm and an outside dimension of 17 mm.
-In 2003, the standard depth for the groove was revised from the original 1.9 mm to a slightly deeper 2 mm.
-The specification for the sealing O-ring itself is an inside diameter of 11.2 mm with a cross section of 2.65 mm.
-From what we have been able to determine, not all SCUBA regulator manufacturers seem to use the current standard groove and O-ring in the universal DIN fittings found on their first stages.
+The original specification for dimensions of the O-ring groove in the nose of the DIN connector for compressed air has an inside dimension of 12 mm and an outside dimension of 17 mm with a depth of 1.9 mm.
+The original specification for the sealing O-ring itself is an inside diameter of 11.2 mm with a cross section of 2.65 mm.
+From what we have been able to determine, the groove and O-ring specifications for the DIN fittings found on first stages seem to vary among the SCUBA regulator manufacturers, perhaps because they have referenced different versions of different standards or to address practical issues that arose during usage by divers.